icookingcode/KotlinFrame/README.md

             urlRelease = "http://192.168.44.141:8099/"
         }
  Engine.init(this, config)

 ```
-2. Your Activity inheritance BaseActiviy,then you can use AcitvityCollector to manage you App.
+2. Your Activity inheritance BaseActivity,then you can use ActivityCollector to manage you App.
 3. Get the http system:
 ```
 val http = SystemManager.getSystem(SystemHttp::class.java)